gjanesch/Card-Webscraping-and-Analysis/Report.md

 ### Background: The Pokémon Trading Card Game
 The Pokémon Trading Card Game (TCG) is a large portion of the Pokémon franchise, debuting in 1996 in Japan.
-The mechanics of the TCG attempt to broadly approximate those in the video games, though there are reasonable adaptations for the medium.
+The mechanics of the TCG attempt to approximate those in the video games with there are reasonable adaptations for the medium.

 Cards in the TCG belong to one of three general categories:
-* Pokémon, which do the actual attacking and are at the center (mechanically) of the game.
-There are several components to them
+* Pokémon, which do the actual attacking and are at the center of the game.
+As a result, they are the most mechanically complex cards.
 * Energy, which are attached to Pokémon to power their attacks.
 Energy can be either 'Basic' (they give one of one type's energy and that's it) or 'Special' (anything that has additional effects or gives more than one energy).
 * Trainers, which are a broad class of cards with greatly varying functionality.